Real patient results How much does it cost? Book a consultation Read our FAQs

 Your surgery will be performed in a private hospital under general anaesthesia which means you will be asleep throughout the procedure.

-Recovery after Back Lipectomy Surgery
+Recovery After Back Lipectomy Surgery

 You will need to ask a friend or relative to drive you home after surgery.
 You can always stay another night at the hospital to ensure you are well enough to go home, especially if you live alone.
 You will need to take antibiotics and other medicine after the surgery.